 I should have grabbed the camera for better pictures but the phone was closest, so please forgive the lack of crisp clarity!

-Step 1: Pick the doll with matted hair.
-Look at the tousled mess on her head for the last time and get to work.
+Look at the tousled mess on her head for the last time, take a deep breath and get to work.

-Step 4: Work the conditioner into the hair.
+Work the conditioner into the hair, yes lovingly.

-Step 6: Ta-dah!
-Now that the doll’s hair is tangle free, set it aside and allow it to dry.
+Ta-dah!
+Now that the doll’s hair is tangle-free, set it aside and allow it to dry.

 What a difference!